czuryk/RGBMatrix/README.md

 Please solder these wires directly to the Raspberry Pi board if you plan to use my low-profile case.

-Please note: if you connect the VSYS pin from the Raspberry Pi Pico 2W to the "+" power input for the matrices, you can power both the matrices and the Raspberry Pi directly from the USB supply—no additional power source is required.
-The VSYS pin provides up to 5.5V.
+Please note: if you connect the **VSYS** pin from the Raspberry Pi Pico 2W to the "+" power input for the matrices, you can power both the matrices and the Raspberry Pi directly from the USB supply.
+No additional power source is required.

 The matrices are connected in series using a special cable included in the package.
 Please pay attention to the direction of the arrows indicating the signal flow.
 The Pi board must always be connected first, followed by connecting the output of the main display to the slave display.